TZstatsADS/fall2019-proj1--bangbangzhuangzhuang/README.md

 + Projec title: optimism or pessimism?
 + This project is conducted by Jie Jin

 + Project summary: This report is based on the "lyrics.RData".
 Frist, I cleaned the data and created own data set "word_lyrics.RData" (the document is too large to upload).
-Then I did data analysis.
+Then I did data analysis baed on Years.

 What I found: American poets use “LOVE” a lot, the frequency is 6 times bigger than the second-used word.
 It gives us a misconception that most american poets are optimism, however, when we consider the whole positive words ratio VS nagative words ratio, most american poets are pessimism!